stellaexp/data-centric-development-project/README.md

-# Your Project's Name
+# Dat centric Development Milestone Project
-My project for Code Institute's Data Centric Development Project was to create an online recipe book with CRUD functionality, which I aptly named 'Oh Crumbs!'.
+My project for Code Institute's Data Centric Development milestone was to create an online recipe book with CRUD functionality, which I aptly named 'Oh Crumbs!'.

 ## UX
 I started the UX process by looking at recipe websites, namely BBC Good Food as it’s a very popular resource for home cooks.
 I noted what a user expects to see from a recipe, such as preparation, cooking time, amount of people served etc. I then focused on who my target audience was, I decided on ‘plant eaters’, so there would be no meat, fish, dairy or eggs on the site.